-Although if your skin is too sensitive, you can skip this step.
-Shave your legs 2-3 days prior to the epilating session, so that the hair.
+But if your skin is too sensitive, you can skip this step.
+Shave your legs 2-3 days prior to the epilating session, so that the hair is shorter when you epilate.
 If you’re using a dry epilator, make sure that all the water and any lotion/makeup is completely removed.
 Sprinkling talcum powder on the skin also helps to soak up any remaining moisture.

 Skin Care After Epilation